PlayStation models: Revisions of standard PlayStation hardware

-This series of machines had a reputation for CD drive problemsthe original optical pickup sled (KSM-440AAM) was made of thermoplastic and placed close to the power supply, eventually leading to uneven wear that moved the laser into a position where it was no longer parallel with the CD surface.
-Late KSM-440ACM drives had the sled replaced with a die-cast one with hard nylon inserts in order to address the issue.
+Early machines were known for having issues with their CD drives.
+The original optical pickup sled (KSM-440AAM) was made of thermoplastic and positioned too close to the power supply.
+This caused uneven wear, which made the laser misalign with the disc surface.
+Later, the KSM-440ACM drives solved this problem by using a die-cast sled with hard nylon inserts.

-The original hardware design included dual-ported VRAM as graphics memory, but due to a shortage in parts, Sony redesigned the GPU to use SGRAM instead (which could simulate dual-porting to some extent by using two banks).
-At the same time the GPU was upgraded to utilize smoother shading, resulting in overall better image quality compared to earlier models, which were more prone to banding; additionally, performance for transparency effects was improved, resulting in less slowdown in scenes using this effect heavily.
-This Rev. C hardware first appeared in late 1995 and, unlike in Japan, was not marked with a model number change in NTSC-U and PAL territories - SCPH-1001/1002 systems can have either revision, as the change happened between revisions of the PU-8 mainboard.
+The original hardware design used dual-ported VRAM for graphics memory.
+However, due to a parts shortage, Sony redesigned the GPU to use SGRAM, which could simulate dual-porting by utilizing two banks.
+At the same time, the GPU was upgraded to support smoother shading, improving image quality compared to earlier models that were more prone to banding.
+Transparency effects were also enhanced, reducing slowdowns in scenes that heavily used them.
+This updated Rev. C hardware was introduced in late 1995.
+Unlike in Japan, the revision didn't receive a model number change in NTSC-U/C and PAL regions.
+Both SCPH-1001 and SCPH-1002 systems could have either revision, as the change occurred between revisions of the PU-8 mainboard.

 The PAL region consoles from SCPH-1002 up to SCPH-5552 were different from the systems released in other regions in that they had a different menu design; a grey blocked background with square icons for the Memory Card (an icon showing a PlayStation with 2 memory cards inserted) and CD player (an icon with musical keyboards) menus.
 The CD player also included reverberation effects unique to those systems until the release of the PS one in 2000, which featured a slightly modified version of the BIOS.